jim-r-martin/callin-worktrial/README.md

 * [Show](https://callin-worktrial.herokuapp.com/show/a-kiss-on-the-lips-phjmSjCNLM)
 * [Episode](https://callin-worktrial.herokuapp.com/episode/emotes-yRZyeGfcUn)
-* [Episode that has audio](https://callin-worktrial.herokuapp.com/episode/x-CstOqNRiiS) should hear keyboard clicks about 9 secs in
+* [Episode that has audio](https://callin-worktrial.herokuapp.com/episode/x-CstOqNRiiS) - should hear keyboard clicks about 9 secs in

 ## Technical Decisions and Considerations

 ### Connection to GraphQL backend
-I decided to use the fetch api rather than a framework like apollo or relay.
-The benefit in this approach is not having to increase the bundle size while being pretty straightforward and not requiring much extra development work.
-I did abstracted out the logic of making a query in a very similar manner to how apollo works so if that transition were necessary in the future it should not be too much work.
-The main drawback is not having a client side cache out of the box.
-Something to consider as the application were to grow.
+Using the fetch api rather than a framework like apollo or relay.
+Doesn't increase bundle size and dev work for dealing with gql using fetch is minial.
+Abstracted out query logic very similar to the patterns apollo uses, so a migration at a later point should be a minimal amount of work.
+Main drawback is not having a client side cache out of the box, would need to consider moving forward as user base grows as well as app complexity.

 ### HLS Media Player
-I went with using the ReactPlayer package which provides a react component for rendering media players.
-This package is lightweight and is pretty straightforward to use.
-It also provides an easy framework for dealing with handling hls on platforms where it is natively handled (iOS) and where it is not.
+Using ReactPlayer package.
+Package is lightweight, easy to configure, and it handles dealing with hls on platforms where it is natively handled (iOS).
+The current audio tag that is rendered styling is bound to platform native styling.
+To customize in the future would need to build a custom controls component.
+The audio/video api is easy to work with though so very do-able.

 ### Improved UX regarding images
-Implemented block elements that fill the space where images will render to prevent jerky page jumps on image loads.
-Also implemnted a transition state for when images do load so that is more smooth.
-One final thing to note is I did notice that the user photo images are much larger than what is actually rendered.
-I could see value in potentially storing smaller versions of the user photo.
-Would of course need to weigh the trade-off in increased complexity on the backend as well as an increase in cloud storage usage.
+Ensured space allocated for images while loading to prevent page jumps.
+Also implemented logic for fading an image in when it loads to make process less abrupt.
+One thing I did notice was that user photos have an unnecessarily large sice in certain places.
+In the future may want to weigh the client performance optimization potential for storing multiple user photo sizes vs the increase in complexity for back end and increase in storage.

 ## Notes on work I did not get to

 ### Search Bar
-This should be relatively straightforward.
-Make queries based on user input and render the results.
-I would most likely think to use debouncing to trigger the queries, as apposed to requiring the user to hit enter or click on a submit button.
-Also for the UI I would probably split out the results for episodes vs shows.
+Should be straightforward.
+Query shows/episodes based on user input and render results.
+Also most likely will want to use debouncing to trigger query for improved ux.
+Potentially would want to show two seperate lists for the diff queries.
-Two things I noticed that I would want to call out with regards to the client opperating as the product scales.
-The first is that the readShowsSearch query accepts a limit param but readEpisodesSearch does not.
-Also, in my inital pass through the schema docs I did not see the ability to paginate these responses, which could definitely help improve the ux at some point in the future.
+Two things of note.
+One is that the readShowsSearch query accepts a limit param but readEpisodesSearch does not.
+Two, I did not see the ability to paginate these search queires.
+Could become important as the amount of data starts to scale.

 ### Testing
 With the short time frame I did not write any tests.
-I will say though my philosophy on testing is to rely very heavily on unit tests and then run integration tests on where necessary for critical/high-impact flows.
-This focus on writing unit tests is why I like to seperate out container and presentational components (ex: ContainerStagePage vs StagePage).
-It makes it much easier to test and makes mocking data a lot easier bc you don't need to stub the api calls.
+In general though my philosophy on testing is to rely very heavily on unit tests and then run integration tests on where necessary for critical/high-impact flows.
+This approach also influences my decisiosn regarding component structure and the case for seperating out container and presentational components (ex: ContainerStagePage vs StagePage).
+Makes unit testing and mocking much easier as you don't have to worry about stubbing out api request logic.